omeatai/Cloud-Infrastructure-Engineer-Security/README.md

 </details>

 <details>
   <summary>How do you prioritize vulnerabilities discovered across your cloud infrastructure?
-Walk me through your process and the factors you consider. </summary>
+Walk me through your process and considered factors. </summary>

 Prioritizing vulnerabilities is critical to ensure resources are focused on the highest risks first.
 My process includes technical severity AND business context: